EsmadaStevens/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that writes inot a file a script that duplicates the last line of the file a script that deletes regualr files wih .js
+a script that writes inot a file a script that duplicates the last line of the file a script that deletes regualr files wih .js a script that counts the number of directories and sub-directories